 Has anyone ever noticed that Zachary Quinto really knows how to play a psychopath?
 He’s almost… too good at it.
 Lots of shows try to get down to the skin and bones of what makes a hero and what makes a villain, but it’s a lot more exciting when they have super powers.
 When ordinary people from around the world discover incredible abilities, their stories become intertwined in a plot ripped straight from the pages of a comic book.
 Save the world.
 Or end it.

-Save the cheerleader, save the world with all four seasons here.
+Save the cheerleader, save the world with all four seasons on Amazon Prime here.

 Friday Night Lights